 John L. Lewis was the leader of the Congress of Industrial Organizations (CIO).
 The Wagner Act was a big help for organized labor and Lewis used the chance to make his union stronger.

 Roosevelt knew that once Social Security became law, it would always be a part of American life.
 He guessed that once workers had paid into a system for years, they would expect to receive their money.
-No politician would ever try to end the system once it was in place!
+No politician would ever dare to end the system once it was in place!
 He was correct.
 Social Security is still one of the most popular and most expensive things the federal government does for the people.

 A team led by Secretary of Labor Frances Perkins, the first female to hold a Cabinet position, wrote the Social Security Act.
 In addition to providing for retirees, unemployment insurance was part of the plan.
 The Federal government offered to match money states paid for the blind and job training or for the physically disabled.
 Unmarried women with children also received money under the Social Security Act.
 However, by far, the largest number of people who got money because of the law are America’s retirees.